Definition of

 The permeable is crossed by fluids, unlike the impermeable.

-Permeable is a word that has its origin in permeabilis , a Latin term.
-It is an adjective that refers to that which, due to its physical characteristics, is capable of being traversed by some type of fluid .
+Permeable is a word that has its origins in permeabilis , a Latin term.
+It is an adjective that refers to that which, due to its physical characteristics, is capable of being crossed by some type of fluid .

-For example: “A tent or a camping marquee can never be made of permeable materials” , “To carry out this experiment, we will have to cover the jar with a permeable membrane , “How do we prevent the roof of the house from being permeable?
+For example: “A tent or tent can never be made with permeable materials,” “To carry out this experiment, we will have to cover the jar with a permeable membrane ,” “How do we prevent the roof of the house from being permeable?” ?
 Every time it rains, we have problems…”

 Permeable materials

 This condition is known as permeability .
-The concept refers to the capacity of a material to allow a liquid to penetrate it without causing changes in its internal structure.
-The passage of the liquid can occur at a greater or lesser speed according to its pressure and density , and also to the level of porosity of the permeable material.
+The notion refers to the ability of a material to allow a liquid to penetrate it without changes occurring in its internal structure.
+The passage of the liquid can develop at a greater or lesser speed according to its pressure and density , and also the level of porosity that the permeable material has.

 Fluent